aferikoglou/MlabKubeClusterSetup/nvidia_device_plugin/README.md

 helm repo update
 ```

 Once this repo is updated, you can begin installing packages from it to depoloy the nvidia-device-plugin daemonset.
-Below are some examples of deploying the plugin with the various flags from above (This is the command I used for installation in order to keep as simple as possible with no extra args)
+Below are some examples of deploying the plugin with the various flags from above (This is the command I used for the installation in order to keep it as simple as possible with no extra args):
 ``` bash
 helm install \
     --version=0.10.0 \